A literary gangster who protested through obscenity: the salaciousness of Henry Miller

 Miller’s books were still not available to American readers at large.
 A small population did manage to get its hands on them through booksellers who dealt under the counter and charged handsomely for the service.
 As a writer, Miller was no longer without merit.
 He had to his credit Tropic of Cancer and Tropic of Capricorn, and a brilliant Black Spring in which he had also shed light on his tough upbringing in the streets of Brooklyn.

 This was essentially a writer who was in control of his art – in his choice of words, his rhythm and his economy.
-He readers of another writer whose books became controversial, DH Lawrence, for an astonishing quality of expression and knowledge of the human psyche.
+He reminded readers of another writer whose books became controversial, DH Lawrence, for an astonishing quality of expression and knowledge of the human psyche.
 While Miller never had a moral purpose or an itch to reveal the truth as Lawrence did, it is revolt and a yearning for artistic freedom that unites the two authors.

 Still, Miller admired Lawrence greatly, referring to him as “[t]he man who hung his literature on the rack of his ideas”.
 He wrote a critical work on Lawrence, which he found quite difficult to finish.
 “The further I got into the book; the less I understood what I am doing,” he wrote, which was finally published in 1980.